About the Journal

 Peer Review Process

-All submissions, except Editorial, Presidential Address, and book and movie reviews will be screened by the Editors and suitable articles will be forwarded for peer review.
-Each manuscript will be reviewed by two or more peer reviewers.
-We follow the principle of blind peer review, i.e., the manuscripts will be forwarded to the reviewers in such a way that they will not get to know the identity or other details of the authors.
+All submissions, except Editorial, Presidential Address, and book and movie reviews, will be screened by the Editors, and suitable articles will be forwarded for peer review.
+Two or more peer reviewers will review each manuscript.
+We follow the principle of blind peer review, i.e., the manuscripts will be forwarded to the reviewers so that they will not get to know the identity or other details of the authors.
 No person is permitted to take any role in the peer review of a paper in which they have an interest, defined as follows: fees or grants from, employment by, consultancy for, shared ownership in, or any close relationship with, an organization whose interests, financial or otherwise, may be affected by the publication of the paper.
 The average review time would be 2-4 weeks.

 Open Access Policy

 At this website, this journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 All articles we publish online are licensed under a Creative Commons Attribution-Non-commercial 4.0 International License.

 The Journal reserves the right to reject any advertisement considered unsuitable according to our set policies.
 The appearance of advertising or product information in the various sections in the Journal does not constitute an endorsement or approval by the Journal and/or its publisher of the quality or value of the said product or of claims made for it by its manufacturer.